 Damon Locks formed the Black Monument Ensemble to address the shift toward an era when people’s civil rights are again in question.
 Where Future Unfolds asks how the past lives in the present and how it can be activated to learn about that present.
 Inspired by the activism of the 1960s and 1970s—when the church was a focal point for galvanizing the black community, with its gospel music as the soundtrack—Locks uses voice, sampler, and drum machines alongside the ensemble’s vocals and percussion to dig into those powerful musical structures.
-Locks’s visual art is projected in concert with the music and alongside dancers from Chicago’s Move Me Soul, addressing how the winds of change blow both forward and back.
+Locks’s visual art is projected in concert with the music, performed by Dana Hall (drums), Arif Smith (percussion), and Ben LaMar Gay (trumpet, bells), alongside vocals by Lauren Robinson, Allie Bradford, Tramaine Parker, Phillip Armstrong, and Joseph Kern, addressing how the winds of change blow both forward and back.

 RUNNING TIME: 80 minutes